Baby Swimming: When To Teach And Precautions To Take

 1. Social development: Formal swimming classes are often done in groups.
 It allows a chance for babies to interact with other children.
 This could aid in the development of their social skills and ability to communicate with others.

-1. Alternative form of exercise for babies with disabilities: Being a non-weight-bearing activity, swimming can be a great exercise form for babies with special needs who may have difficulty participating in other physical activities.
+1. Alternative form of exercise for babies with disabilities: Being a non-weight-bearing activity, swimming is considered one of the best exercises for babies with special needs who may have difficulty participating in other physical activities.

 Becky, a blogger from South East London, reiterates the importance of teaching children how to swim.
 “I always said that swimming is one activity that our children MUST do, as we both think it’s such an important life skill, and of course being able to swim can literally save your life in any number of situations (ii),” says Becky.